 One of the things I love about going to see a Guillermo del Toro movie is that you can never be sure if he’s going to give us a big action spectacle like Hellboy or Pacific Rim or a gothic faerie tale like Pan’s Labyrinth or Crimson Peak.
-In the case of The Shape of Water it is a bit harder to characterize because though its romance aspect is definitely in the faerie tale area there is a lot more going on in this movie.
+In the case of The Shape of Water, it is a bit harder to characterize because though its romance aspect is definitely in the faerie tale area there is a lot more going on in this movie.

-I always wondered what the Gill Man from The Creature of the Black Lagoon saw in Julie Adams, sure she was a very beautiful woman but would busty brunettes be something a creature with scales would find attractive?
-On the other hand in The Shape of Water the relationship that develops between the Amphibian Man (Doug Jones) and this sweet but sexually mature woman seems completely natural.
+I always wondered what the Gill Man from Universal’s Creature of the Black Lagoon saw in Julie Adams, sure she was a very beautiful woman but would busty brunettes be something a creature with scales would find attractive?
+On the other hand in The Shape of Water, the relationship that develops between the Amphibian Man (Doug Jones) and this sweet but sexually mature woman seems completely natural.

 The Shape of Water (2017)